MISP/misp-website/content/blog/MISP_Support_for_Analyst_Data_converter_from_STIX2.md

 layout: post
 ---

+# MISP Analyst Data Format: Enhancing STIX 2.1 Integration

+The **[MISP Analyst Data format](https://www.misp-standard.org/rfc/misp-standard-core.html#name-analyst-data)**, part of the broader **[MISP-standard.org](https://www.misp-standard.org/)** ecosystem, represents a significant step forward in structuring and exchanging cyber threat intelligence.
+Developed in collaboration with industry partners, this format builds upon the lessons learned from **[OASIS STIX](https://www.oasis-open.org/committees/cti/)**, addressing its practical shortcomings while ensuring greater efficiency, flexibility, and usability for analysts.

+With the **versatile [misp-stix](https://github.com/MISP/misp-stix) library**, MISP now provides seamless support for converting **Analyst Data from STIX 2**, enhancing interoperability and enabling cybersecurity teams to transition their existing STIX-based workflows into the **MISP-standard** framework.
+By refining how structured intelligence is captured and shared, this approach empowers analysts with a more adaptable, analyst-friendly format that aligns with real-world operational needs.

+In this blog post, we explore how the **misp-stix** library bridges the gap between **STIX 2** and **[MISP-standard.org](https://www.misp-standard.org/)**, ensuring a smoother, more effective exchange of cyber intelligence across different platforms and communities.

 # MISP-STIX released with support for Analyst Data

 [MISP-STIX](https://github.com/misp/misp-stix) is the Python library designed to facilitate seamless conversion between the MISP standard and STIX formats.
-It enables MISP users to import STIX documents into their MISP instance and to convert collections of MISP data into STIX, while preserving the fidelity of the original data to maintain interoperability between formats and CTI platforms wuthout losing important context or analytical insights.
+It enables MISP users to import STIX documents into their MISP instance and to convert collections of MISP data into STIX, while preserving the fidelity of the original data to maintain interoperability between formats and CTI platforms without losing important context or analytical insights.
 The library is maintained to enhance the support for STIX 2.x while preserving a compatibility with STIX 1.x.

 With this release, we are delighted to introduce support for Analyst Data, pushing further the mapping coverage between both formats, enabling the conversion of Analyst notes and opinions.